How to Avoid the #1 EHR Data Conversion Mistake (Hint: It’s Scope)

 You Can’t Have a Clean Conversion Without Strategic Archival

-• Redundant notes that no one reads
+• Redundant clinical notes that no one reads

 • Scanned documents collecting digital dust

-And the fallout?
+And the fallout is predictable:

 • Timelines stretch as teams sift through unnecessary data

-The truth is, not all data deserves a spot in your new system.
-Strategic archiving is about making tough calls—keeping what’s essential, shelving what’s outdated, and ensuring the new system is clean, efficient, and easy to use.
+The truth is, not all data deserves a seat in your new system.
+Strategic archiving means making deliberate decisions – keeping what's essential, shelving what's outdated, and ensuring the new environment is clean, efficient, and built for the people who rely on it every day.
+Don't let "what if" fears drive you to over-convert.
+Focus on what genuinely adds clinical and operational value.

 Archival Is a Strategic Decision, Not an Afterthought

-• Years of untouched PDFs
+• Years of legacy PDFs with no structured data value

-• Bloated project timelines
+• Bloated project timelines that push go-live dates back

-• Higher validation error rates
+• Higher validation error rates that consume your QA team's bandwidth

 You’re Not Always Over Budget.
 Sometimes the Scope is Wrong

 • Which systems are being sunset versus staying live?
+Know exactly what's being decommissioned and what needs to remain accessible.

 • How many departments need to review and sign off?
+Underestimating stakeholder involvement is one of the fastest ways to blow a timeline.

 Scope Is the Foundation of EHR Conversion Success

-Most importantly, it ensures that the data in your new system works for the people who rely on it every day.
+A well-scoped EHR data conversion protects your timeline, preserves your team's energy, and keeps your budget intact.
+More importantly, it ensures that the data living in your new system actually works for the clinicians, revenue cycle staff, and HIM professionals who depend on it every single day.

 Contact Us Today